alokwhitewolf/Guided-Attention-Inference-Network/README.md

 train_GAIN.py --mmodelfile <path to the trained model with trained classifier>
 ```

-The accuracy of original implementation is computed with (`evaluate.py`)
+The accuracy of original implementation is computed with (`evaluate.py <path to the trained fcn8 model>`) which has been borrowed from wkentaro's <a href='https://github.com/wkentaro/fcn'>implementation</a>

+You might run into an error of " xxx.txt file not found " while running this script.
+To solve this, at the place where your `fcn` library is installed, get the missing file from the <a href='https://github.com/wkentaro/fcn'>fcn</a> repository over github, and take care to put the exisiting file by making the same directory structure as asked in the error message.
 ## To Do
 [x] Finetune hyperparameters